 - Berry Shortcake (with whipped cream)

 After we munched on the leafy greens and rolls, the waiter brought out the main course selections in a big skillet.
 Unless you specifically request to exclude something, you’ll be served everything on the Garden Grill menu.
-Plant-based alternatives to the turkey breast and grilled beef are veggie “meatloaf” and rice.
-My favorite was the turkey breast, which was perfectly juicy enough for me, while Leap enjoyed the chimichurri beef.
-The tadpoles weren’t too fond of the stuffing, but Lily loved the goldfish on top of the mac and cheese.
+Plant-based alternatives to the barbecue-roasted chicken and grilled beef are veggie “meatloaf” and rice.
+My favorite was the barbecue-roasted chicken, which was perfectly juicy enough for me, while Leap enjoyed the chimichurri beef.
+The tadpoles weren’t too fond of the veggies, but Lily loved the goldfish on top of the mac and cheese.
 Since the family-style meal is all-you-care-to eat, you can request more helpings of any particular item at any time!

 If you have enough room in your tummies (trust me ... you’ll want to save space!), the meal ends with a generous plate of Berry Shortcake for dessert.
 It’s easy to split among your frog squad, in addition to being toadally tasty (Tad's favorite part, for sure!).